 However, Jawaharlal was not very sure of the ideological position that would be effective for a rapid attainment of Indian Independence.
 On one side, there was his attachment to the extremist mode of protest, and then there was his loyalty towards his father.
 His initial dissociation from the ground realities of India also worked as a hindrance for him taking any definitive position.
 He was overall disturbed at the state of the inane Indian response to the British rule, with Anglophile Indian elite at the helm.
 The emergence of Gandhi worked as a great impetus to the Indian freedom struggle, and provided Nehru with the much needed direction that he was in search of.
-Gandhi's success at Champaran and Ahmedabad introduced the power of Satyagraha to the Indian masses.
+Gandhi's success at Champaran in Bihar and Ahmedabad in Gujarat introduced the power of Satyagraha to the Indian masses.
 Civic resistance seemed to be a new political weapon that was powerful enough to put even the greatest imperialist power on the back-foot on issues of rightful governance and public rights.

 Apprentice Congressman: Jawaharlal Nehru as a Congress apprentice started his political career soon after he returned from England.
 Although he worked in the legal firm of his father, yet it was India's predicament that concerned him more than his legal career.
 He was highly impressed by the Gandhian philosophy and way of life, and soon found in Gandhi the direction that he long yearned for.
 The entire Nehru family adopted Gandhian ways, however, but it was Nehru more than others who heartily accepted the Gandhian way of life, much to his father's dismay.